Gastroesophageal Reflux Disease (GERD)/Heartburn

 What is GERD?

 GERD (gastroesophageal reflux disease) is a digestive disorder.
-It is caused when
+It's caused when gastric

-gastric acid from your stomach flows back up into your food pipe or esophagus.
+acid from your stomach flows back up into your food pipe (esophagus).

 Heartburn is the most common symptom of GERD.